Screw Conveyors

 Bucket Elevator

-A type of vertical or inclined conveyor that moves material with one or more buckets.
-It is used for conveying flowable bulk material up and down.
-These don't look exactly like a typical screw conveyor, but have a similar idea behind them.
+A vertical or inclined conveyor that moves materials using one or more buckets.
+Used for conveying flowable bulk material up and down, bucket elevators function similarly to screw conveyors but have a different design.

 Coreless Screw Conveyor